 The YCS Holley Child Care and Development Center was established as a therapeutic residence for children ages 5 – 13 with the belief that early intervention allows for more responsive treatment.

-YCS established a social work internship program in its residences for newly graduated social workers to meet the growing need for adequate staffing levels at feasible costs.
+YCS becomes incorporated as a private non-profit non sectarian social services agency.
+YCS established a social work internship program in its residences for newly graduated social workers.

 As the first joint venture between the State of New Jersey and a private agency, YCS opened a group residence for young girls who were emotionally handicapped and wards of the state.